lab42open-team/deco/README.md

 In terms of storage, the pdf convertion step, creates tmp files that in the case of a big pdf (>50 pages) multiple gigabytes are reserved.

+### Large scale test

+We applied DECO the [The marine Bivalvia (Mollusca) of Greece](http://www.marinespecies.org/imis.php?module=ref&refid=206202), a 320 pages scanned document, on the Linux Debian server described above through singularity.
+The OCR step took 33 minutes to complete and used all the ram memory available ~60gb.
+The following steps lasted for 3h and 12minutes reaching a total of 3h and 45 minutes elapsed time.

 ## Prerequisites

 ### System Tools